Hudson Heights, Manhattan

-Hudson Heights is a residential neighborhood of the Washington Heights area of Upper Manhattan, New York City.
-Most of the residences are in apartment buildings, many of which are cooperatives, and most were constructed in the 1920s through 1940s.
+Hudson Heights is a residential neighborhood within Washington Heights in Upper Manhattan, New York City.
+Most residences are apartment buildings, many of which are cooperatives, and most were constructed in the 1920s through 1940s.
 The Art Deco style is prominent, along with Tudor Revival.
 Notable complexes include Hudson View Gardens and Castle Village, which were both developed by Dr. Charles V. Paterno, and were designed by George F. Pelham and his son, George F. Pelham, Jr., respectively.

-The neighborhood is located on a plateau on top of a high bluff overlooking both the Hudson River on the west and the Broadway valley of Washington Heights on the east, and includes the highest natural point in Manhattan, located in Bennett Park.
+The neighborhood is located on a plateau on top of a bluff overlooking both the Hudson River on the west and the Broadway valley of Washington Heights on the east.
+Hudson Heights includes the highest natural point in Manhattan, located in Bennett Park.
 At 265 ft above sea level, it is a few dozen feet lower than the torch on the Statue of Liberty.

 At the northern end of the neighborhood, where Cabrini Boulevard meets Fort Washington Avenue at Margaret Corbin Circle, is Fort Tryon Park, conceived by John D. Rockefeller Jr., designed by the Olmsted Brothers, and given to the city by Rockefeller in 1931.
 The park contains within it The Cloisters – also conceived of by Rockefeller – which houses the Medieval art collection of the Metropolitan Museum of Art.